Mat12143/Mat12143/README.md

-### Mat12143 - Young Developer
+### Mat12143

-🔭 I’m currently recoding VCity Bot

-👩‍💻 Programming Languages I know:
--  JavaScript
-   * NodeJS
-- Python
-- Discord API
+A sort of Developer & Gamer, that knows Python, JavaScript, TypeScript

 👯 I’m collaborating with [@Tesohh](https://github.com/Tesohh/)